Oasis-Company/AMAR-Engine/AMAR_ENGINE_EN.md

 "Pick the right direction, create miracles; it is not as difficult as reaching the heavens." — ceaserzhao

 AMAR Engine aims to revolutionize the way we create and interact with virtual worlds.
-By combining natural language processing, computer vision
+By combining natural language processing, computer vision, and 3D reconstruction, we're building a tool that makes virtual world creation accessible to everyone.

+## Repositories

+- **Engine**: Oasis-Company/AMAR-Engine
+- **Metaclass**: Oasis-Company/metaclass-prototype

+## Contact